 If the University is officially closed, then Law School classes will not meet.

 If the University is open the Law School is open.
 Faculty do have the option of cancelling class.
-If faculty are not able to hold class, we ask that faculty either send a notice of cancellation email directly to the class, copying Registrar’s Office; or e-mail firstname.lastname@example.org, preferably before 7:30 a.m, and the Registrar’s Office will then notify the students of the cancellation by e-mail.
+If faculty are not able to hold class, we ask that faculty either send a notice of cancellation announcement directly to the class, copying Registrar’s Office; or e-mail firstname.lastname@example.org.
+The Registrar’s Office will then notify the students of the cancellation.

 Faculty may request students to take assigned seats within the classroom, or may request that students select one seat and take that seat for the remainder of the semester.
 Faculty may request that students enter this seat choice in the Course Portal seating charts for that class.
 The faculty member will receive a print out of the seating arrangement, which will assist that instructor in forming relationships with students and in running a Socratic classroom.